Reissner-Nordstr\"om Black Holes in Quintic Quasi-topological Gravity: Numerical Analyses

 \subsection{\textit{Asymptotically flat spacetimes}}

-Fig. \eqref{fig:flatfvsrforM} shows the comparison between the Einstein and quasi-topological gravities in the asymptotically flat spacetime.
-Asymptotically flat spacetimes are the ones where tend to Minkowski metric for large distances.
-To impose this condition one has to take $\lim_{r \rightarrow \infty}f(r) = 0 $ into account which leads to the vanishing cosmological constant.
-Asymptotically flat metrics behaves as $f(r) \sim L^2/r^2$.
-Comparing roots of $f(r)$ in Einstein and 5QT gravities one by one shows that the roots of latter is smaller than the former one which indicates that the quintic black hole is smaller than Einstein black hole.
+In Figure \eqref{fig:flatfvsrforM}, we can observe a comparison between Einstein gravity and quasi-topological gravities in the context of asymptotically flat spacetime.
+Asymptotically flat spacetimes are characterized by tending towards the Minkowski metric at large distances.
+To satisfy this condition, it is necessary to consider $\lim_{r \rightarrow \infty} f(r) = 0$, which implies a vanishing cosmological constant.
+In asymptotically flat metrics, the behavior of $f(r)$ can be approximated as $f(r) \sim L^2/r^2$, where $L$ is a characteristic length scale.
+By comparing the roots of $f(r)$ in Einstein gravity and 5QTG, we can observe that the roots of the latter are smaller than those of the former.
+This finding suggests that the size of a quintic black hole is smaller compared to an Einstein black hole.